 Yoko Sekino-Bové was born in Osaka, Japan.
 She graduated from Musashino Art University in Tokyo, Japan, with a Bachelor of Fine Art degree in graphic design before moving to the United States.
 She worked as a commercial designer in Los Angeles before her passion for ceramic art took her onto a new path.

 She received a Master of Fine Art degree in Ceramics from the University of Oklahoma, and served as an artist-in-residence in the ceramic department of the Armory Art Center in West Palm Beach, Florida for a year.

-Her ceramic works are featured in “500 cups”, “500 platters and chargers”, “500 teapot volume 2”, “Humor in Craft”, “Surface decoration techniques for potters” and “Cast” as well as other craft books and a variety of periodicals including “American Craft” and “Ceramics Monthly” magazines.
+Her ceramic works are featured in “500 cups”, “500 platters and chargers”, “500 teapot volume 2”, “Humor in Craft”, “Surface decoration techniques for potters” and “Cast: Art and Objects” as well as other craft books and a variety of periodicals including “American Craft” and “Ceramics Monthly” magazines.
 Her technical articles were featured on “Ceramics Monthly” and “The Pottery Making Illustrated” magazines occasionally.